anzax/dockashell/README.md

 ## 🖥️ Terminal User Interface (TUI)

 DockaShell includes a Terminal User Interface for viewing agent activity and project traces.
+The TUI provides immediate visibility into what agents are working on without interrupting their progress.

 ### Usage